AABearBots/First-Closed-Doors-Competition/README.md

 Each bot is allowed to trade up to 0.001 BTC Initial Capital (roughly equivalent to USD 10).
 This is in order to minimize risk at this first ever alpha stage competition.

+> NOTE: In order to avoid unnecessary risk, we recommend withdrawing excess funds from the exchange  or block them by placing an order at a price you know will not be filled.

 #### Partial Profits Trading

 Bots are allowed to trade with partial profits.
 This is the only way in which bots can legally trade with more than the Initial Capital specified above.
 Thus, the limit is 0.001 BTC + Partial Profits.
 The platform serves running balances that your bot can check in order to make sure the limit is not exceded.